vyshnavi-kunapareddy-026/vyshnavi-kunapareddy-026/README.md

 ---

 🎯 **About Me**
-I’m a Python developer with 2 years of experience specializing in machine learning, API development, and microservice-based architectures.
-I have hands-on experience applying ML techniques such as **logistic regression**, **SVM**, and **TF-IDF vectorizers** to extract and analyze data from financial documents like invoices and bank statements.
-In addition, I’ve worked extensively with databases including **MSSQL** and **PostgreSQL**, developing efficient scripts for data migration and management.
-I’m passionate about building intelligent, scalable solutions that automate workflows and solve real-world business problems.
+I’m a Python developer with 2 years of experience in machine learning, API development, and microservice-based architectures.
+I have hands-on experience applying ML techniques to real-world projects like extracting structured data from financial documents.
+I’ve worked extensively with PostgreSQL and MSSQL, creating robust data migration scripts, optimizing queries, and managing database workflows.
+I’m passionate about developing scalable, intelligent systems that automate processes and deliver practical business impact.

 🛠 **Technical Skills & Tools**